shivajiva101/sban/README.md

 [![Build Status](https://travis-ci.org/shivajiva101/sban.svg?branch=master)](https://travis-ci.org/shivajiva101/sban)

-Existing users please note that to use this version you need to apply sban/tools/sban_update.sql so backup your database to somewhere safe and copy sban/tools/sban_update.sql to the world you want to appy the update to and in a terminal navigate to the world folder and use the commands:

-	sqlite3 sban.sqlite
-	.read sban_update.sql
-	.exit

 This mod is based on the concepts introduced by xban2, and expands on them by using an sql database instead of a serialised table file.
 This approach to ban management: